 Home health

-If you need more than these limits, the conversation moves to private-duty nursing (which for adults 21+ is restricted to ventilator and life-sustaining-technology cases) or to CHOICES home and community-based services, which add personal care, attendant care, adult day, and home modifications on top of the standard medical benefit.
+If you need ongoing hands-on help beyond what home health allows, the conversation moves to private-duty nursing or to CHOICES home and community-based services, which add personal care, attendant care, adult day, and home modifications on top of the standard medical benefit.

 Private-duty nursing (PDN)